Finishing Techniques

 finishing tips for small workshops

-The same applies to the other application methods.
-For example, if you brush on a thixotropic productThe paint will not spread very well in the first place, and after drying the brush marks will remain visible.
+The same is true for other application methods.
+For example, if we apply a thixotropic productFirst of all, it will not spread very well and after drying, the brush marks will remain visible.

 Waxes and oils are easiest to apply.

-Do not buy materials in large packaging.
+Don't buy materials in large packages.

 I hope these details will help you avoid as many of the situations that create problems in your small workshop as possible.

-Good to read also about when the lake is not to blame or about other wood finishing techniques.
+Good to read about when the lake is not to blame or about other wood finishing techniques.

 About the author